burghardt/clamfs/README.md

 This is the default mode when BSD 4.4 / RFC2292 style fd passing is available in the operating system.
 In this mode ClamFS opens file and passes file descriptor to clamd over UNIX domain socket.
 Finally clamd reads file by itself.
-This mode works only when clamd and ClamFS are no the same machine and operating system supports file descriptor sharing.
+This mode works only when clamd and ClamFS are on the same machine and operating system supports file descriptor sharing.

 ##### mode="stream" - pass file stream (with INSTREAM command)